veryscarycary/farm-text-adventure/README.md

 ## Item

-Item contains all of the detailed information of particular item, including its name, description, if it's hidden, if it contains(owns) other items, etc.
+Item contains all of the detailed information of a particular item, including its name, description, if it's hidden, if it contains(owns) other items, etc.